Elias Díaz Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The righty last appeared on Thursday against the Detroit Tigers, when he tossed six innings, allowing two earned runs while giving up three hits.
+- In his most recent appearance on Friday, the righty tossed 4 2/3 innings against the San Francisco Giants, allowing one earned run without surrendering a hit.

-- The 24-year-old has a 3.97 ERA and 8.4 strikeouts per nine innings in 20 games this season, while allowing a batting average of .228 to opposing hitters.
+- In 12 games this season, the 23-year-old has a 5.13 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .209 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.